shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 Once you are finished, submit your `main.cpp` to INGInious.

-## Lab 06 Extra Credit Submission
+## Lab 06 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab extra credit, you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [INGInious](https://inginious.csuchico.edu/).
-There is no late credit for extra credit.<br>
+For Lab 06, Exercises 1, 2, 3, and 4 you must complete the GDB Survey.
+For Lab 06, Exercise 5, you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [INGInious](https://inginious.csuchico.edu/).<br>

 Optional but recommended submission step: add, commit, and push your code to GitHub (the `add` command with the `-A` option updates all files in the working tree):
 ```
 $ git add -A
-$ git commit -m "completes lab06 extra credit"
+$ git commit -m "completes lab06 exercises"
 $ git push origin main
 ```

+***

+After completing the exercises and the survey, you can start working on programming assignment 4.
+Read the assignment writeup to get an idea of what you need to do.
+You may want to start on Lab 07 (implement a stack of doubles), as the stack of doubles will be used in P4.

 [Top of the Page](#lab-6)